Skip to content

 SHARE VIA:

 Clare Dimer is a senior social worker in WA’s Department of Health.
-In this talk she talks of the challenges faced by indigenous Australians today.
+In this talk, she discusses the challenges Aboriginal and Torres Strait Islanders face today.

-At the beginning of the 18th century there were over 250 languages spoken in Australia.
-By the start of this century only 150 are in daily use.
-Language and culture pay a huge part in healthcare and an understanding of this should helps inform how we – as doctors, nurses, social workers – can help our indigenous patients.
+At the beginning of the 18th century, there were over 250 languages spoken in Australia.
+By the start of this century, only 150 are in daily use.
+Language and culture play a huge part in healthcare, and an understanding of this should help inform how we – as doctors, nurses, and social workers – can help our Aboriginal and Torres Strait Islander patients.

 This talk was recorded live at DFTB18 in Melbourne, Australia.
-With the theme of ‘Science and Story’ we pushed our speakers to step out of their comfort zones and consider why we do what we do.
-Caring for children is not just about acquiring the scientific knowhow but also about taking a look beyond a diagnosis or clinical conundrum at the patient and their families.
-Tickets for DFTB19, which will be held in London, UK, are now on sale from www.dftb19.com.
+With the theme of ‘Science and Story,’ we pushed our speakers to step out of their comfort zones and consider why we do what we do.
+Caring for children is about acquiring scientific knowledge and looking beyond a diagnosis or clinical conundrum at the patient and their families.

-If you want our podcasts delivered straight to your listening device then subscribe to our iTunes feed or check out the RSS feed.
-If you are more a fan of the visual medium then subscribe to our YouTube channel.
+If you want our podcasts delivered to your listening device, subscribe to our iTunes feed or check out the RSS feed.
+If you are more of a fan of the visual medium, then subscribe to our YouTube channel.
 Please embrace the spirit of FOAMed and spread the word.

 iTunes Button